ibm-cloud-docs/secrets-manager/concepts/secret-engines.md

 | Engine type | Description |
 |:------------|:------------|
 | [IAM credentials](/docs/secrets-manager?topic=secrets-manager-secret-basics#iam-credentials) | Creates a service ID and an API key that you can use to access an {{site.data.keyword.cloud_notm}} resource. |
 {: caption="Table 2.
-Configurable secret types" caption-side="top"}
+Secret engines that are disabled by default" caption-side="top"}

 ### Enabling the IAM secret engine
 {: #configure-iam-engine}